KONICA MINOLTA

 UV Inkjet Digital Printing Machine That Reduces Power Consumption by Realizing Automatic Duplex Printing without Drying Time

-UV inkjet digital printer, AccurioJet KM-1e
+UV inkjet digital printer, AccurioJet 30000

 Contributing to Energy Conservation in the Label Printing Process

-In traditional offset printing, each color of UV ink often requires a dedicated plate and a high-power consumption UV lamp to cure the UV ink, which has become standard practice.
+In traditional offset printing, each color of UV ink often requires a dedicated plate and a high-power consumption UV lamp to cure the UV ink, which was standard practice.
 Konica Minolta employs electrophotographic technology to print color images in a single pass, making it unnecessary to cure and color match each color of UV ink.

 Label Printer